A map of the proposed passenger rail service along the Stampede Pass line, recently studied by the Washington State Joint Transporation Committee.

 How You Can Make It Happen

-Here's what we need to do in 2021 to help move East-West passenger rail service forward:
+Here's what we need to do to help move East-West passenger rail service forward:

 - Have your city or county sign a resolution of support.
 You can use this for your own city/county.